Home > Downloads

 Details on the resolution are available at:

-A PDF of the bill is available at:
+The text of the bill as adopted by the Mississippi Senate and House is available at:

 Oregon Democratic Party